Dre Campbell Farm

 Mix three tablespoons of neem oil with a gallon of water.
 You can also add a teaspoon of liquid soap.

-Shake the solution well, then spray it on the plants likely to be affected.
+Shake the solution well, then spray it on the plants that are likely to be affected.

 6. Introduce Beneficial Microorganisms

-Beneficial microorganisms, such as Bacillus subtilis and Trichoderma harzianum, can also help suppress downy mildew growth [3].
+Beneficial microorganisms, such as Bacillus subtilis and Trichoderma harzianum, can also help suppress the growth of downy mildew [3].

 You can purchase and apply these organisms according to the package instructions.